Kernel-Based Testing for Single-Cell Differential Analysis: Conclusion

 \section{Conclusion}

 In this work we introduced the framework of kernel testing to perform differential analysis in a non-linear setting.
 This method compares the distribution of gene expression or epigenomic profiles through global or feature-wise comparisons, but can be extended to any measured single-cell features.
 Kernel testing has focused much attention in the machine learning community since it has the advantage of being non-linear, computationally tractable, and provides visualization combining dimension reduction and statistical testing.
 Its application to single-cell data is particularly promising, as it allows distributional comparisons without any assumptions about their shape.
 Moreover, using a classifier to perform discrimination-based testing has become popular \cite{kim_classification_2021}, and allows powerful detection of population heterogeneities in both expression and epigenomics single-cell data.
 Our simulations show the power of this approach on specifically designed alternatives \cite{korthauer_statistical_2016}.
 Furthermore, comparing kernel testing with other methods based on multiple scRNA-Seq data reveals its superior capability to identify distributional changes that go undetected by other approaches.
-Finally, the application of kernel testing to scRNA-Seq and scChIP-seq data uncovers biologically meaningful heterogeneities in cell populations that were not identified by standard procedures.
+Finally, the application of kernel testing to scRNA-Seq and scChIP-Seq data uncovers biologically meaningful heterogeneities in cell populations that were not identified by standard procedures.
+We also demonstrate the applicability of kernel-testing for multiple group comparisons and two-factor designs.
+Our plan is to fully develop this approach, providing a comprehensive mathematical framework that facilitates the study of any complex design, including model validation and contrast testing, for instance.
+More than ever, single-cell data science appears at the convergence of many cutting-edge methodological developments in machine learning.
+As a result, these advancements will have significant implications for the old-tale of differential analysis, offering new avenues for progress and improvement.